MohamedAmrF/Digital-Signal-Processing-Functions/README.md

 # 1. Discrete Fourier Transform (DFT.cpp)
-A program to compute DFT of a given signal
+A program to compute DFT of a given signal.

 ## Input:
 Enter the number of samples in your signal in the first line.